New artist commission: Bedwyr Williams

 About Bedwyr Williams

-Bedwyr Williams is an artist, sculptor, writer, film-maker and stand-up comic.
+Bedwyr Williams is an artist, sculptor, writer and film-maker.
 He studied at London’s Central St Martin’s School of Art and, since graduating, he has exhibited his work widely across Britain and Europe.
 In 2013 he represented Wales at the 55th Venice Biennale and in 2016 he was shortlisted for the prestigious ‘Artes Mundi’ International Art Prize.

 Bedwyr at RAMM